marcus-grant/react-env-config/README.md

 - The `"scripts":` key above should have a dictionary in its value that specified key-value pairs of script names *(ie some_fancy_script like above)* that get referred to after the `npm` command
 - The value in the `"scripts"` dictionary is command that gets called whenever they key of that entry in the dictionary is invoked
   - even though `webpack` can't be invoked globally from the shell, it should now be installed as a node module, so node will be able to access it by name
+- name isn't terribly consequential, not sure where it's ever used
+- version is just a way to track developmental versions
+- main ?

 ### Input & Output Locations
 - It's useful to seperate the source code to React applications and the compiled output